Citation Worthy.

 For me getting involved in an incident on a Friday afternoon back in the fall of 2003 could have easily been my early demise.

+It was just a typical Friday afternoon in October, although surprisingly I do not remember the exact date.
+I had just finished my usual Friday late lunch at the Bloor and Jane Restaurant and I was driving my ice cream truck north on Jane Street.
 Friday was the only day that I was not in any real hurry to get back to the yard after making all my deliveries.
 I played hockey every Friday with a group of teachers along with some of their students after work and the arena was just a ten minute drive from the yard where I parked my truck.
 My intention was to always be at the rink each Friday at around 4 pm for our 4:30 pm skate.

-I was just a couple minutes into my journey heading north on Jane St. As I approached Annette Street I could see there was some type of altercation on the east side in front of a flower market.
+I usually had all my deliveries finished by the early afternoon on Fridays in the fall and winter months.
+I would then need to kill some time before the Friday skate up at John Booth Arena so I always stopped in for lunch for my usual clubhouse sandwich.
+After my lunch I was just a couple minutes into my journey heading north on Jane St. As I approached Annette Street I could see there was some type of altercation on the east side in front of a flower market.
 I also noticed that there was a large crowd of people gathered around watching from the sidewalk.
 I could see two guys were struggling, there was a white older man and a much younger black guy who looked like he was in his twenties.
 None of the dozen or so people watching on the sidewalk were getting involved.

+I slowly passed the fight in my truck and it looked pretty serious.
 I looked back through my side mirror and immediately saw that there was an undercover cop involved.
 I could see the flashing red police light on the dash of the undercover police car.
 It was now obvious that an undercover cop had pulled over a Honda Civic and for whatever reason a fight had started.
 I slammed on my brake, put the truck in park and jumped out of the cab.
 I quickly ran back about fifty feet or so when I realized that the older white guy was the cop.
 I could clearly see his police badge was dangling from a chain around his neck.

 “Help me get this guy arrested.
 I am trying to handcuff him.”
 The cop said to me.

+The cop was struggling while he had the guy up against the driver’s door of the Honda.
+The guy was reaching down into the open window when I grabbed him and put him in a chokehold.
+He was a tall skinny dude, but he sure was a strong motherfucker.
 We both fell back onto Jane Street where I was now underneath him lying on my back with my arms still around his neck.
 He was elbowing me while trying to bite me on the arm, I was lucky that I was wearing a long sleeved jacket.
 The cop quickly was able to get the cuffs on him and pulled him off me.

 The whole incident was over within a minute although it seemed and felt like so much longer.
 With the exception of some scratches on my hands I was fine, but I was a bit dirty from rolling around on Jane Street.